pierreaubert/spinorama/README.md

 2. Calculate contour plot, radar plot, isolines and isobands.
 3. Estimate basic data for a speaker (-3dB output, flatness over a range, etc)
 4. Compute various parameters defined in a paper from Olive (ref. below).
 5. It can generate an EQ to optimise the speaker (and get a better preference score) based on anechoic data.
 Note: this is not yet a room correction software.
+EQ can be PEQ based but it also can generate a solution for a hardware graphical EQ.
 6. It can compute the effect of an EQ (IIR) on the spinorama.

 ## Website generation